tom2strobl/photoshop-buddy/readme.md

 ## Roadmap

+- font command to display used font names and sizes
+- colors command to display used color codes
+- Specify file type and name on export
+- Minify images upon export
+- Specify options for @2x versions
+- Specify a layer comp to export
+- Export all slices
+- Export CSS from document
 - Write tests
 - use travis-ci and add md-image
-- Specify file type and name on export
-- Maybe specify a layer comp to export

 ## License